nrfconnect/sdk-nrfxlib/zboss/doc/zboss_configuration.rst

 |list_outro|

-You can select the ZBOSS development library version with the :option:`CONFIG_ZIGBEE_LIBRARY_DEVELOPMENT` KConfig option.
+You can select the ZBOSS development library version with the :option:`CONFIG_ZIGBEE_LIBRARY_DEVELOPMENT` Kconfig option.
 You can enable additional features in the development version of ZBOSS libraries using the following Kconfig options:

 * :option:`CONFIG_ZIGBEE_LIBRARY_NCP_DEV` - With this option enabled, the application may link NCP commands implementation.